Alan-Miller/headers/README.md

 A request is made of the following parts:
 - Head
     - Start-line (method, target URL, and version) (e.g., `POST / HTTP/1.1`)
-    - Headers (case-insensitive string followed by a value)
+    - One or more Headers (each a case-insensitive string followed by a value)
 - Body (optional)
     - Data

 ### Request methods
 - GET: Request to retrieve content.
 - POST: Request to add new content.
 Typically includes a message body in the request.
 - PUT: Request to edit content.
 - DELETE: Request to delete content.
-- HEAD: Request for Head.
+- HEAD: Request for the Head portion of a page.
 Basically a `GET` request without any response message body.
 - OPTIONS: A request for information about the communication options available.

 ### Format a request